Year R

 Welcome to Year R

-This term our topic is 'Space'
+This term our topic is 'People who help us'

 Here are some of the books we will be reading: